experimentAccount2/slpkg/README.rst

     CEGUI

-    $ slpkg -q roxterm --remove (or 'slpkg -q all --remove' remove all packages from queue)
+    $ slpkg -q roxterm --remove (or 'slpkg -q ALL --remove' remove all packages from queue)

     Remove packages from queue: